 Handle to the session returned by the OpenNtmsSession function.

-Options.
-This parameter can be one or more of the following values from the NtmsObjectsTypes enumeration type.
+RSM object type.
+This parameter can be one of the following values from the NtmsObjectsTypes enumeration type.

 This function returns one of the following values.

 NTMS_MODIFY_ACCESS to the library containing the object is denied.
 Other security errors are possible, but indicate a security subsystem error.